 \subsubsection{Results}

-\textbf{The Exhaustive scenario is significantly more time-consuming than all other scenarios.} Figure \ref{fig:RQ3_bug_time} presents the distributions of inference time across all bugs for the four cost scenarios: Exhaustive, ES, ES-AccSorted, and ES-UniSorted.
-The Exhaustive scenario has the highest median inference time of 303 seconds (s) and a broader range, reflecting longer and more variable processing times.
-In contrast, the early stopping scenarios, including ES (145s), ES-AccSorted (104s), and ES-UniSorted (145s), exhibit much lower and more consistent inference times.
+\textbf{Early stopping reduces inference time by an average of 69\% and is significantly more efficient than the Exhaustive scenario.} Figure \ref{fig:rq3_box_plot_time_2_datasets_3_models} presents the distributions of inference time across all bugs over three models and two datasets under the four cost scenarios: Exhaustive, ES, ES-AccSorted, and ES-UniSorted.
+Among them, the Exhaustive scenario has the highest median inference time (e.g., 278 seconds for CodeLlama-Instruct-7B on BugsInPy), compared to 103, 104, and 102 seconds for the other three early stopping scenarios, respectively.
+Early stopping reduces inference time by an average of 69\%, demonstrating substantial efficiency gains over the Exhaustive strategy.
 Additionally, the difference between the sorted (ES-AccSorted and ES-UniSorted) and unsorted (ES) approaches is minimal.

-To explore these differences further, we performed a Friedman test, which confirmed a statistically significant variance in inference time across these scenarios (p-value = 2.148e-12).
-A subsequent post hoc analysis using the pairwise Wilcoxon test in Table \ref{tab:p_value_bug_time_scenario} reveals that the Exhaustive scenario is significantly more time-consuming than all other scenarios, with p-values of 4.0e-06 (effect size = -0.20) or 2.7e-06 (effect size = -0.18), both of which are below the Bonferroni-corrected threshold of 0.008 (0.05/6).
+To assess the statistical significance of these differences across scenarios, we conducted the Friedman test for each model-dataset configuration.
+All configurations yielded $p$-values $< 0.001$, confirming the presence of significant differences among the four cost scenarios.
+Subsequently, post-hoc pairwise comparisons were performed using the Wilcoxon signed-rank test, with Bonferroni correction applied to account for multiple comparisons ($0.05/6=0.0083$).
+The detailed pairwise results are presented in Table \ref{tab:wilcox_rq3_box_plot_time_2_datasets_3_models}.
+Across all six configurations, the Exhaustive scenario is significantly more time-consuming than all other cost scenarios, with $p$-values ranging from $2.5 \times 10^{-13}$ to $4 \times 10^{-6}$ (all below the $\alpha$ threshold).
+The effect size is negligible in exactly one configuration (CodeLlama-Instruct-7B on BugsInPy), whereas the other five configurations show small to medium effect sizes ranging from 0.15 to 0.39.
+When comparing ES, ES-AccSorted, and ES-UniSorted directly, their performance is largely comparable in five out of six configurations.
+The only exception is for DeepSeek-Coder-V2-Lite-Instruct-16B on Defects4J (Table \ref{wilcox_rq3_box_plot_time_2_datasets_3_models:f}), where ES-UniSorted (ES-U) is significantly better than ES-AccSorted (ES-A) with $p = 0.0063$ and $r_{\mathrm{rb}} = 0.62$ (large).
 These results highlight that early stopping significantly reduces inference time compared to the Exhaustive scenario, with minimal differences between sorted and unsorted scenarios.